-Dr. Gary W. Williams
+Dr. Gary W.

-Dr.
+Dr. Williams

-Williams is Professor of Agricultural Economics and Co-Director of the Agribusiness, Food, and
+is Professor of Agricultural Economics and Co-Director of the Agribusiness, Food, and

 Consumer Economics Research Center (AFCERC).
-He is the AFCERC chief operations officer
+He is the AFCERC chief operations

-development, agricultural policy, and marketing and price analysis.
-Dr. Williams was raised in Lubbock,
+price analysis.
+Dr. Williams was

-Texas and is a 1968 graduate of Monterey High School.
+raised in Lubbock, Texas and is a 1968 graduate of Monterey High School.
 He holds a Ph.D. and an M.S. degree in

 Agricultural Economics from Purdue University (1978 and 1981) and a B.S. in

 Economics from Brigham Young University (1974).
-Prior to joining the faculty at Texas
+Prior to joining the faculty at Texas A&M University, he gained experience as a

-Senior Economist at Chase Econometrics, agricultural economist for the USDA,
+Iowa State University, Senior Economist at Chase Econometrics, agricultural

-and Special Assistant to the U.S. Deputy Under Secretary of Agriculture for
+economist for the USDA, and Special Assistant to the U.S. Deputy Under

-International Affairs and Commodity Programs at USDA.
-Dr. Williams speaks fluent Spanish and
+USDA.
+Dr. Williams speaks fluent

-issues.
-In recent years, he has
+policy, and development issues.
+In recent years, he has become particularly

-Florida orange juice, propane, Texas citrus, Texas pecans, and others.
+export programs, Norwegian seafood, and others.
 He is also well known for his research

 on U.S. and world oilseed and oilseed product markets and the U.S. livestock